Cog-Creators/Red-DiscordBot/README.md

 Make as many folders as you want inside the localtracks folder.
 Names must be without spaces.
 Every folder counts as a different playlist.
 Every playlist can contain mp3 and flac files.
 Users can stream them by doing !local [playlist_name] and see the full list with !local or !locallist.
 They can also add tracks to their favorites.

+>What's download mode?

+Everytime you play the audio of a youtube video with download mode on the audio will be first downloaded and stored into the "cache" folder.
+It is recommended that you use this mode to avoid streaming problems.
+This is the default mode, you can switch between modes with !downloadmode.

 >Why is this bot called Red and the admin role "Transistor"?
 What's the meaning of !sing?